-We have audited the accompanying consolidated balance sheets of Pure Cycle Corporation and Subsidary ("the Company") as of August 31, 1998 and 1997, and the related consolidated statements of operations, stockholders' equity, and cash flows for the years then ended.
+We have audited the accompanying balance sheets of Pure Cycle Corporation ("the Company") as of August 31, 1999 and 1998, and the related statements of operations, stockholders' equity, and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audits.